 MISS.
 CHRISTINE: Founding Director & Teacher

 Founder and New York native, Christine Tjahjadi-Lopez has 17 years of dance training, with her main focus in ballet.
 Her training includes various local studios throughout the United States and two years at the pre-professional ballet school, Milwaukee Ballet and one year at the American Academy of Ballet of WNY.
 She has taught dance with Arena y Esteras in Lima, Peru and has several years of experience in recreational swing dance and latin dance.
-In university, she was a Truman Scholar finalist, active in the anti-human trafficking movement, ran an ethical fashion blog, conducted university research on the ethical diamond trade and founded a reoccurring conference for inner-city youth, Girl's Day, funded by the winnings from a modeling contest.
+In university, she was active in research and community outreach.
+She was a Truman Scholar finalist and founded a reoccurring conference for inner-city youth, Girl's Day, funded by the winnings from a modeling contest.
 This conference which focused on inner, God-given beauty and self-worth is the foundation of Transformación Ballet's teaching approach.

 Christine initially came to Guatemala to conduct interviews with Mayan weavers for her Master's project with the University at Buffalo when she began teaching ballet classes on the side.
 She aimed to graduate and work with Latin American artisan goods.
 However, God opened and closed doors and she ended up teaching ballet to a small group of kids in her living room which organically grew and was recognized by America Ballet Theater's Project Plie.
-Christine now teaches 15-16 classes a week between four towns.
-On the side, Christine volunteers with a weaving artisan association, Teixchel, where she began exports and communications.
+Christine now teaches classes between four towns.

-Living in Guatemala has presented may challenges for Christine.
-However, she says, “It is growing my soul as I see God move and work like I have never seen Him do before!
-Why?
-Because I'm learning trust and how to surrender to God and just be and serve.
+Christine says that living in Guatemala, “is growing my soul as I see God move and work like I have never seen Him do before through these children and even funding!
+I'm learning trust and how to surrender to God and just be and serve.
 Through this process I see God transforming the lives of my students and their families alongside my own.”
 She attests all she is to God and says that support from her family, university experiences and incredible university advisers prepared her with the tools and knowledge to run Transformación Ballet from a critical yet loving leadership stance.

 Ruth Essel is the founding director of the new dance school, Pointe Black, in South London, England.
 She started ballet at the age of 3 and has loved it ever since.
 Growing up in a council estate in South London, Ruth was often surrounded by hardship and adversity.
 Ballet was her way to escape harsh environment.
 Although she enjoys Ballet, Ruth says, "I was sometimes faced with racism and prejudice as a Black female and it became increasingly important to me to make sure I broke a mould."